kwland/rna-folding-crispr/README.md

 ## The problem with the first answer

 An early version of this project folded each 20 nt spacer on its own, took the single best structure, counted how many of the last 8 bases were unpaired, and correlated that with editing efficiency.
-The correlation was about 0.01 — nothing.
+The correlation was about 0.01.

 That result had three obvious holes, and a reviewer would find all of them: